Comanche Peak, Texas

 The cost of the application process alone will add up to $200 million for Luminant, a cost Mitsubishi Heavy Industries will cover, seduced by the opportunity to buy 12% of the project in return.
 Though Luminant has not released a cost estimate for construction, industry standards estimates it will be between $10.2 and $17 billion, and loan guarantees will be required to cover most of it.
 Approval and construction time will likely take 10 years, making 2018 the best case scenario for Luminant.

 To view Luminant's application, click here.

-If you would like to get involved in stopping the construction of new nuclear plants in Texas, please e-mail us and let us know how you’d like to help.
+If you would like to get involved in stopping the construction of new nuclear plants in Texas, please contact us and let us know how you'd like to help.
 We can provide you with information and strategic advice.

 For more links to fighting nuclear power in Texas, click here.

 Earlier today, Southern California Edison (SCE) announced that they will retire Units 2 and 3 of the San Onofre Nuclear Generating Station (SONGS), essentially closing the troubled nuclear power plant which is located between San Diego and Los Angeles.
 SONGS, which has been in operation for 45 years, may be a harbinger for the future […]

 NRC Says NINA Doesn't Meet Their Requirements On Tuesday, the Nuclear Regulatory Commission told judges overseeing the licensing case for two proposed South Texas Project reactors that the applicant (NINA) is subject to foreign ownership control or domination requirements and does not meet the provisions of the Atomic Energy Act in this regard.
 This will […]